 Marketing and sales strategies: This section outlines your plans for marketing and selling your product or service, including pricing, distribution channels and promotional activities.

-Operations plan: This section details your business's daily operations, including production processes, staffing requirements and management structure.
+Operations plan: This section details your daily business operations, including production processes, staffing requirements and management structure.

-Financial projections: This section provides a detailed financial analysis of your business, including revenue and expense projections, cash flow forecasts and break-even analysis.
+Financial projections: This section provides a detailed financial analysis of your business, including revenue projections and expense reports, cash flow forecasts and break-even analysis.

 Risk management plan: This section outlines potential risks and challenges that your business may face and the strategies you will use to mitigate them.